MediaArea/MediaConch_SourceCode/README.md

 First, you must create a directory which will receive the MediaConch directory, and some of its dependencies depending on your configuration: ZenLib and MediaInfoLib if you decide to compile them yourself, and under Mac libxml2 and libxslt.

-In this document, this directory will be refered as $BUILD_DIR.
+In this document, this directory will be referred as $BUILD_DIR.

 ### Dependancies under Mac

 #### macport

-Some dependencies are availables with macport.
+Some dependencies are available with macport.
 To install macport: https://guide.macports.org/#installing

 ```sh